Can you imagine a diet that will improve your health and help you lose weight?

 “What are the effects of a low-fat vegan diet on body weight, insulin resistance, postprandial metabolism, and intramyocellular and hepatocellular lipid levels in overweight adults?”

 The plant-based group had to eat a low-fat diet with fruits, vegetables, whole grains, and legumes.
-Also, they did not have to monitor their calorie intake or changes their exercise routines or medication.
+Also, they did not have to monitor their calorie intake or change their exercise routines or medication.

 After 16 weeks the plant-based group had an increase of 18,7% after-meal calories burn.
 On the other hand, the control group’s after-meal burn had no increase in this respect.
 These findings are confirmed through the use of indirect calorimetry.
 This measuring approach helps researchers determine how many calories people burn after a meal.